 Get started with your Nutmeg pension by selecting one of our investment styles, a time frame, risk level and the starting amount for your retirement pot.

 Nutmeg will not charge you anything for the transfer itself although there are underlying costs for each of our investment styles.
 Be aware that current pension providers may charge exit fees when you transfer your pension out and that there are financial risks when de-investing with your ceding pension provider.

 Once you've submitted the correct information and selected the amount to transfer, we do the rest - usually within two to three weeks.

-If any of the details we hold for you differ to your ceding scheme provider, they’re likely to reject the transfer.
-We therefore strongly advise you to contact them first before you start the transfer to check these details.
-Common causes of delays to pension transfers include: changes of address and surnames, incorrect National Insurance Numbers and incorrect pension plan numbers.
+If any of the details we hold for you differ to your current scheme provider, they’re likely to reject the transfer.
+We therefore strongly advise you to contact them first, to check these details, before you start the transfer.
+Common causes of delays to pension transfers include: changes of address and surnames, incorrect National Insurance numbers and incorrect pension plan numbers.

 We accept most pension transfers and can conduct these electronically or manually.
-Unfortunately if you've already started drawing income from a pension we cannot accept a transfer of the pension.
-Customers transferring defined benefit (DB) pensions valued over £30,000 must obtain specialist financial advice before transferring.
+Unfortunately, if you've already started drawing income from a pension, we cannot accept a transfer of the pension.
+Clients transferring defined benefit (DB) pensions valued over £30,000 must obtain specialist financial advice before transferring.
 A suitable adviser can be found through the government’s Money Advice Service retirement adviser directory.

 DB pensions valued at less than £30,000 can be transferred without financial advice.
 You must sign a declaration stating that you are aware of the product features you’ll be losing and remain comfortable transferring.